 The third best suburb for those who want to buy to let is Merrylands, which is also in the Cumberland LGA.
 Merrylands has a cheaper unit sales market than Auburn and prices fell there by 4.78 percent in Q1 2020.
 The fall was severe and rent levels also fell in the same quarter.
 However, rent levels only fell by 0.99 percent, resulting in a yield increase to 4.8 percent.

-Overall, investors in property in Greater Sydney should look for expensive suburbs when buying to live in.
-Those areas will avoid the price falls currently occurring in the cheaper areas.
-Investors who want to buy to let should look to the cheaper suburbs and focus on units in order to get good yields.
+Overall, property investors considering the Greater Sydney property market for capital gains should look for properties in high end suburbs.
+Those areas will avoid the price falls occurring in the cheaper areas as of Q1 2020.
+Investors aiming for best cashflow opportunities should look to the cheaper suburbs and focus on units in order to get gross yields above 3%.